rust-lang/rust/src/doc/trpl/documentation.md

 ## `doc` attributes

-At a deeper level, documentation comments are sugar for documentation attributes:
+At a deeper level, documentation comments are syntactic sugar for documentation
+attributes:

 ```rust
 /// this